 Where is John Hartson now?

-Former Welsh international striker John Hartson retired from playing in 2008 after problems with weight and fitness whilst turning out for his last club West Bromwich Albion.
+Former Welsh international striker John Hartson retired from playing in 2008 after problems with weight and fitness during his spell at West Bromwich Albion.

-Scoring goals at every club he played for, Hartson had arguably the best years of his career up in Scotland with Celtic with whom he represented from 2001 to 2006.
+Scoring goals at every club he played for, he had arguably the best years of his career up in Scotland with Celtic with whom he represented from 2001 to 2006.

 During this period he was part of an extremely successful side which won the Scottish Premier League title on three occasions as well as the Scottish Cup twice and also the Scottish League Cup.